plopolpo/uni/README.md

-# CAMOLIRI
+# nolipoliniri

-CAMOLIRI is a small collection of ROS2 nodes which interact in order to send and collect rgb and depth frames from the OAKD camera.
+nolipoliniri is a small collection of ROS2 nodes which interact in order to send and collect rgb and depth frames from the OAKD camera.

 ## Nodes